Mitral Valve Regurgitation

 - Blood thinners (anticoagulants) to help prevent blood clots if you have atrial fibrillation

 Surgery may be needed with severe mitral valve regurgitation.
 Surgery is often needed right away for acute severe mitral valve regurgitation.
 The surgeon may be able to repair the mitral valve.
 In some cases, a replacement valve is needed.
 Your surgeon might use a valve made of pig, cow, or human heart tissue.
-Man-made mechanical valves are another option.
+Artificial mechanical valves are another option.
 Talk with your surgeon about which one is right for you.
 Your surgeon might do open surgery or a minimally invasive repair.
 If you have atrial fibrillation, the surgeon may do a Maze procedure.
 This is a type of heart surgery that can reduce the future risk of atrial fibrillation.
 In some cases, a clip can be used to reduce the amount of mitral regurgitation.
 This can eliminate the need for surgery or delay it.
 Moderate or severe mitral regurgitation can cause problems during pregnancy.
-These women may need to have valve surgery before they become pregnant.
+Valve surgery may be needed before a person becomes pregnant.

 What are possible complications of mitral valve regurgitation?